open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 What this buys is that the properties that keep breaking become structural rather than conventional.
 Exactly one outcome is what the handle settles to.
-Immutability removes the borrowed request lifetime.
+A request the caller cannot change after submission closes the mutation half of the lifetime problem.
+The other half is separate: a const view of freed storage is still dangling, so the operation has to own the bytes until the backend is done with them. #4433 has a case for each.
 The submission has an identity that does not move when a session is reused.
 Progress reporting is separable from settlement, so there is no progress callback that can be mistaken for one.